isidzukuri/simple_tools/README.md

 `SimpleTools::Operation` respond to `.call` and can receive hash of parameters.
 Inside operation to share variables between steps use `update_context(:any_key, 'any value')` setter and `context[:any_key]` getter.

 `.call` returns object which respond to `.success?` and returns boolean value.

-Also `.context` method is available which retursns setted in operation values.
+Also `.context` method is available which returns setted in operation values.

 If on some step occurs error next steps will not be invoked and current call of operation is considered as failed.